uschpc/documentation-public/project_data_migration.md

 ```
 rsync -rltvP /home/rcf-proj/xxx/yyy/ /project/aaa/bbb/
 ```
-> Note: using `rsync -a` option will cause group ID mismatch between the two systems, and leads to wrong quota info.
+> Note: Using the `rsync -a` option will cause a group ID mismatch between the two systems, and leads to wrong quota info.

 `/home/rcf-proj` will be your source and `/project` will be your destination.
 Be sure to substitute your correct `rcf-proj` and `/project` directory paths, and pay attention to the trailing `/` in the paths.
 This will start the transfer and display its progress.